javascript-tutorial/en.javascript.info/1-js/04-object-basics/03-symbol/article.md

 alert( clone[id] ); // 123
 ```

 There's no paradox here.
 That's by design.
-The idea is that when we clone an object or merge objects, we usually want symbolic properties (like `id`) to be copied as well.
+The idea is that when we clone an object or merge objects, we usually want *all* properties to be copied (including symbols like `id`).

 ````smart header="Property keys of other types are coerced to strings"
 We can only use strings or symbols as keys in objects.
 Other types are coerced to strings.